 Use a Balanced Colour Scheme

-Singaporeans view colours differently.
+Singaporeans view colors differently.
 Men are drawn to black as it indicates power and luxury while women are fascinated by pink and purple as they communicate femininity, class, and beauty.
-Age also affects the colour choice as people are more likely to change their preference with age.
+Age also affects color choice as people are more likely to change their preferences with age.

-Therefore, a business that caters to a specific age or gender needs to research the colour that will have the most impact.
+Therefore, a business that caters to a specific age or gender needs to research the color that will have the most impact.

 Make the Call-to-Action Compelling and Conspicuous

 Increasing the visibility of your call-to-action is a good business practice.
-You can do this by contrasting the colour of your call-to-action button with the background colour.
+You can do this by contrasting the color of your call-to-action button with the background color.